rosettatype/legible-typography/_chapters/6-beyond-legibility-research.md

     agreement on a 7-point scale to four of the five questions asked in the pre-test and a new one:

-    I will enjoy reading this typeface in the future
+    *I will enjoy reading this typeface in the future*

-    I was constantly focusing on the typeface
+    *I was constantly focusing on the typeface*

-    I still remember most of what I was reading
+    *I still remember most of what I was reading*

-    This was a comfortable reading experience
+    *This was a comfortable reading experience*

-    I find the typeface easier to read now than I did at the beginning of the test
+    *I find the typeface easier to read now than I did at the beginning of the test*

+</aside><!-- end .box#6-1 -->

 # Brief glances at text